luiscvnha/sudoku-solver/README.md

 # Sudoku Solver

-A simple terminal application that solves Sudoku puzzles.
+A terminal application that solves Sudoku puzzles.

 ## Installation